openid/authzen/authorization-api-1_0.md

 An Access Query Decision is a tuple of an asset, action and a decision, represented as a JSON object.
 It has the following fields:

 action:
 : The action for which the decision is provided.
-The format is as described in the {{#actions}} section
+The format is as described in the {{actions}} section

 asset:
 : The asset for which the decision is provided.
-The format is as described in the {{#assets}} section.
-This asset MAY be greater in scope than described in the Access Query ({{#access-query}}), i.e. It MAY describe an asset more generally than specified in the Access Query.
+The format is as described in the {{assets}} section.
+This asset MAY be greater in scope than described in the Access Query ({{access-query}}), i.e. It MAY describe an asset more generally than specified in the Access Query.
 However, it MUST NOT be more specific than the asset described in the Access Query.

 decision:
 : The decision for the above `asset` and `action`.
-The format is as described in the {{#access-decision}} section
+The format is as described in the {{access-decision}} section

 The following is a non-normative example of an Access Query Decision: